-- Complete the relevant CUREC form electronically and send it in Word (editable) format from your Oxford email account to drec@sociology.ox.ac.uk.
-You must follow the endorsements procedure as explained on the form: applications are not valid until approvals, training completion certificates and relevant supporting documents have been provided. - Please note that the anticipated turn around on Ethics applications is between 5 and 30 days for CUREC 1A applications and may be up to 60 days for the more complex CUREC 2 process.
+• Please note that the anticipated turn around on Ethics applications is between 5 and 30 days for simple and low-risk projects.
+High-risk or complex projects may require up to 60 days for the approval process.
 Once your research has received ethical approval, you will be notified by DREC on your unique approval reference number.

 Approval of research using publicly available data is routine.
-Ideally, you should have completed the process of receiving ethical approval by the time you submit your thesis topic to the Graduate Studies Officer.
+You should have completed the process of receiving ethical approval by the time you submit your thesis topic to the Graduate Studies Officer.
 Please ensure that you leave enough time to complete the forms, collect the requisite signatures, and for the approval process to take place.
-For projects requiring CUREC 1B or 1A protocol, applications submitted early in Hilary Term should have sufficient time for approval.
+For straightforward projects, applications submitted early in Hilary Term should have sufficient time for approval.
 If you need further guidance or advice, please contact drec@sociology.ox.ac.uk, as soon as possible in Michaelmas Term for advice.